 Altitude Sickness

-The chances of altitude sickness begin above the altitude of 2500 m from the sea level as the air gets thinner and the oxygen level decreases with increasing altitude.
+The chances of altitude sickness increase above an altitude of 2500 m above sea level, as the air becomes thinner and the oxygen level decreases with increasing altitude.
 In the lower regions, the temperature in May is nearly equal to that in summer.
-Such temperature can result in dehydration, increasing the risk of altitude sickness.
-The risk is also higher as Annapurna Circuit Trek takes you to an altitude of 5,416 m (Thorong La Pass).
+Such a temperature can lead to dehydration, thereby increasing the risk of altitude sickness.
+The risk is also higher as the Annapurna Circuit Trek takes you to an altitude of 5,416 m (Thorong La Pass).

 Long Walking Hours